hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDClickable.class/README.md

-I am a widget which is clickable and reacts to user input if I am not disabled.
+I am a widget which is clickable and react to user input if I am not disabled.